Jose Herrera Player Props: Diamondbacks vs. Giants

-After hitting .250 with two doubles and a walk in his past 10 games, Jose Herrera and the Arizona Diamondbacks face the San Francisco Giants (who will start Jakob Junis) at 9:45 PM ET on Monday.
+On Tuesday, Jose Herrera (on the back of going 0-for-2) and the Arizona Diamondbacks play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
+First pitch is at 9:45 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Mariners.
+He had a hitless performance in his most recent game (0-for-2) against the Giants.

 Jose Herrera Game Info & Props vs. the Giants